 This work is organized as follows.
 In \cref{sec:bacon-shor}, we review the Bacon-Shor code, which was shown to yield the best performance among currently devised MF schemes~\cite{veroni2024, heussen2023, perlin2023}.
 In \cref{sec:logical-ccz}, we construct a MF procedure to \emph{deform} the code and exploit the protocol proposed in Ref.~\cite{yoder2017-baconshor-ccz} to implement a logical $\mathit{CCZ}$ gate, thus enabling MF universal quantum computation.
-We then turn to address the second point in \cref{sec:concatenation}.
+We then turn to address the second challenge in \cref{sec:concatenation}.
 While this code deformation allows for a universal logical gates set, we take a different approach and implement MF QEC on concatenated codes \emph{without} the need for a universal gate set.
-Inspired by Ref.~\cite{paz-silva2010}, we implement a feedback operation which we dub the \emph{disposable Toffoli gadget}.
-In the case of the Bacon-Shor code, this is significantly more efficient than using aforementioned logical $\mathit{CCZ}$ construction.
+Inspired by Ref.~\cite{paz-silva2010}, we implement a feedback operation which we dub the \emph{disposable Toffoli gadget} and is significantly more efficient than using the aforementioned logical $\mathit{CCZ}$ construction.
 The essence of this gadget is to \emph{unencode} ancilla qubits---storing stabilizer information---into a repetition code and then exploiting the (partial) transversality between repetition codes and a target code from the Calderbank-Steane-Shor (CSS)~\cite{calderbank1996,steane1996} family.
 Finally, in \cref{sec:outlook} we discuss potential advantages of this measurement-free approach, and how they are particularly suitable for neutral-atom platforms.